mariocesar/django-ltree/README.md

 ## Requires

-- Django 2.0 or superior
+- Django 2.0 or superior - FIXME
-- Python 3.6 or superior
+- Python 3.6 or superior - FIXME